Baldomo/comnetsemu-srsran/slides/SLIDES.md

 ---

 # The software
-- Vagrant provisions the custom VM based on `comnetsemu` with some small fixes
+- Vagrant provisions a custom VM based on `comnetsemu` with some small fixes
 - `docker-compose` is used to test interoperability between srsRAN network nodes
-- The topology scripts and supporting library are written in Python (as is `comnetsemu`)
+- The topology scripts and supporting library are written in Python 3.8 (as is `comnetsemu`)
 - These slides are rendered using [Marp](https://github.com/marp-team/marp)
 - The build system for this project is written in Bash